SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Related Work

-While having their own advantages, all the above distributed training systems and frameworks assume that the memory of the master node is large enough to hold the \emph{entire} graph and use conventional algorithms for graph partitioning.
-For example, the mainstream distributed GNN training framework, DistDGL~\cite{zheng2020distdgl, zheng2022distributed}, as well as several other systems~\cite{ma2019neugraph,zhang20212pgraph,cai2021dgcl,ramezani2022learn} adopt METIS~\cite{karypis1998multilevelk,karypis1997metis} for graph partitioning.
+While having their own advantages, all the above distributed training frameworks and systems assume that the memory of the master node is large enough to hold the \emph{entire} graph and use conventional algorithms for graph partitioning.
+In Table~\ref{table:related}, we summarize the partitioning algorithms used in the existing distributed GNN frameworks and systems.
+For example, the mainstream distributed GNN training frameworks such as DistDGL~\cite{zheng2020distdgl, zheng2022distributed} and PyG~\cite{FeyLenssen2019} as well as several other systems~\cite{ma2019neugraph,zhang20212pgraph,cai2021dgcl,ramezani2022learn} adopt METIS~\cite{karypis1998multilevelk,karypis1997metis} for graph partitioning.
 They, however, cannot handle the graphs when their graph data size is too big to fit into the memory.
-In contrast, \n{} takes a stream of edges as input, without loading the entire graph in memory, and allow existing or new streaming partitioning algorithms to partition graphs for distributed GNN training.
-In addition, the existing systems mainly focus on speeding up distributed GNN training, whereas \n{} is designed from the perspective of improving cost-efficiency and scalability.
+In contrast, \n{} takes a stream of edges as input, without loading the entire graph in memory, and allows existing or new streaming partitioning algorithms to partition graphs for distributed GNN training.
+In addition, the existing frameworks and systems mainly focus on speeding up distributed GNN training, whereas \n{} is designed from the perspective of improving memory efficiency and scalability.
 That is, \n{} effectively enables the distributed training of GNNs on large graphs under limited computational resources.